Place: Universitetskaya Embankment On the map

 Style: Petrine Baroque

-About Museum: The museum is clearly undervalued.
-It is little known and seldom visited, although the exposure was created at a very high level.
-If you have already visited the Hermitage, the Yusupov Palace on the Moika, Tsarskoye Selo and Peterhof – it’s time to visit the Menshikov Palace.
+About the Museum: The museum is clearly undervalued.
+It is little known and seldom visited, although the exposition was created at a very high level.
+If you have already visited the Hermitage, the Yusupov Palace on the Moika, Tsarskoye Selo and Peterhof – it is time to visit the Menshikov Palace.